2025 Drinking Water Quality Report

 SWAP Result Summary

-Source Name Susceptibility Rating SWAP Report Date
+SWAP Report Date

-CAPE FEAR RIVER Moderate 9/10/2020
+CAPE FEAR RIVER

-DUNN/CAPE FEAR RIVER Higher 9/10/2020
+DUNN/CAPE FEAR RIVER

-It is important to understand that a susceptibility rating of "higher" does not imply poor water quality, only the systems' potential to become contaminated by PCS's in the assessment area.
+It is important to understand that a susceptibility rating of “higher” does not imply poor water quality, only the systems’ potential to become contaminated by PCSs in the assessment area.

 Additional Information

 We routinely monitor for over 150 contaminants in your drinking water according to Federal and State laws.
 The following tables list the contaminants detected in the last round of sampling.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 Unless otherwise noted, the data presented in these tables are from testing done January 1 through December 31, 2024.
 The EPA and the State allow us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
-In these tables you will find many terms and abbreviations you may not be familiar with.
-To help you better understand these terms, we've provided the following definitions:
+In these tables you will find many terms and abbreviations you might not be familiar with.
+To help you better understand these terms we’ve provided the following definitions:

 Parts per million (ppm) or Milligrams per liter (mg/L) - One part per million corresponds to one minute in two years or a single penny in $10,000.